Aavild/NewTerminal/README.md

 In Notepad++ you can collapse categories to make navigation easier.

+BepInEx.cfg's `[Logging.Console] Enabled = true` makes a console run in the background which displays a log, with errors and other log messages.

+After closing LethalCompany, LethalCompany/BepInEx/LogOutput.txt contains a more concise log of errors/log messages with any plugins.

 if you have other useful tips for other players feel free to create a Github issue on it.

 ## Dev